-Boards and Associations of REALTORS[®] are responsible for enforcing the REALTOR[®] Code of Ethics.
-The Code of Ethics imposes duties above and in addition to those imposed by law or regulation and which apply only to real estate professionals who choose to become REALTORS[®].
+Boards and Associations of REALTORS® are responsible for enforcing the REALTORS® Code of Ethics.
+The Code of Ethics imposes duties above and in addition to those imposed by law or regulation and which apply only to real estate professionals who choose to become REALTORS®.

-Many difficulties between real estate professionals (whether REALTORS[®] or not) result from misunderstanding, miscommunication, or lack of adequate communication.
-If you have a problem with a real estate professional, you may want to speak with them or with the Managing Broker of the firm.
+Many difficulties between real estate professionals (whether REALTORS® or not) result from misunderstanding, miscommunication, or lack of adequate communication.
+If you have a problem with a real estate professional, you may want to speak with them or with a principal broker in the firm.
 Open, constructive discussion often resolves questions or differences, eliminating the need for further action.

-If, after discussing matters with your real estate professional and/or the Managing Broker in that firm, you are still not satisfied, you may want to contact the local Board or Association of REALTORS[®] in which they hold membership.
-In addition to processing formal ethics complaints against REALTOR[®] members, the Boards and Associations offer informal dispute resolving processes (e.g. ombudsmen, mediation, etc.).
+If, after discussing matters with your real estate professional or a principal broker in that firm, you are still not satisfied, you may want to contact the local Board or Association of REALTORS®.
+In addition to processing formal ethics complaints against its REALTOR® members, the Boards and Associations offer informal dispute resolving processes (e.g. ombudsmen, mediation, etc.).
 Often, parties are more satisfied with informal dispute resolution processes, as they are quicker, less costly, and often help repair damaged relationships.